 - 1.1 Community Justice Scotland (CJS) must take steps to protect the information and systems for which it is responsible from theft, loss, unauthorised disclosure (intentional or not), damage and destruction. - 1.2 Information security incidents may involve information held in any format, for example paper, electronic, sound, visual or audio on any CJS system. - 1.3 Information security incidents can cause real harm, damage or distress to children and families.
-They can also damage the reputation of CJS and, in some cases, where the incident involves personal data, can result in the serving of a monetary penalty notice of up to £500,000 by the Information Commissioner's Office (ICO).
+They can also damage the reputation of CJS and, in some cases, where the incident involves personal data, can result in the serving of a monetary penalty notice of up to a maximum 20 million Euros with the standard maximum currently 10 million Euros, by the Information Commissioner's Office (ICO).